-Eventually, I set up the Palo alto firewall in GNS3 and started to practice.
+Eventually, I set up the Palo alto firewall lab and started to practice.
 Slowly I began to get the hang of it.
 After many trials and errors in the Palo alto lab exercises, now I am more comfortable to work on it.

 I hope my journey would inspire some of you out there to get started.